Average Order Value: 6 Highly-Effective Tips

-Your store sells some slow-moving stock, provide recommendations based on the product's attributes and price chosen by the buyer or your own business priorities.
+Your store sells some slow-moving stock, provide recommendations based on the product's attributes and price chosen by the buyer or your online business priorities.
 Believe me - this strategy will boost your sales in seconds!

 4. Next Order Coupon.

-This unique way of after-sales marketing will give your customers with dynamically generated coupon codes while they place the orders.
+This unique way of after-sales marketing will give your customers dynamically generated coupon codes while they place the orders.

 5. Set Order Minimums for Free Shipping.